OriHoch/kamatera-k8s/README.md

 ## Connecting to an existing environment

-Assuming there is a corresponding environment under `environments` directory:
+Assuming there is an existing cluster and corresponding environment under `environments` directory:

 ```
 source switch_environment.sh testing